 To help cities reduce losses related to police liability, LMCIT has developed PATROL, Peace officer Accredited TRaining OnLine.
-While PATROL delivers 12 new POST-accredited courses per year, subscribers can earn as many as 25 POST credits per year when they also take PATROL training on POST mandates, OSHA standards, and a four-part series on management and leadership.
+While PATROL delivers 12 new POST-accredited courses per year, subscribers can earn as many as 27 POST credits per year when they also take PATROL training on POST mandates, OSHA standards, and a five-part series on management and leadership.

-A three-part series of training on Use of Force and Deadly Force helps law enforcement agencies meet mandated POST training requirements.
+A three-part series of training on Use of Force and Deadly Force helps law enforcement agencies meet some of the mandated POST training requirements.

 The Use of Force series includes: